Unbo10/OOP/Exceptions.md

   As can be seen, the ``else``'s suite is just a continuation of ``try``'s: ``n`` can be accessed in both, although that should happen throughout the rest of the script as long as there is no errors and exceptions are handled correctly.

 - The ``finally`` keyword introduces a *cleanup* handler.
 It is suppose to deal with any kind of exceptions that were not handled by any of the previous handlers.
 In addition, it will be executed whether the exceptions were handled or not, in contrast to ``else``.
-Also, it has quite a high hierarchy in terms of keywords, since it will be executed whether control flow change keywords (``return``, ``continue``, or ``break``) are present or not; if they are, ``finally``'s suite will be executed "on the way out" of the ``try`` structure.
+Also, it has quite a high hierarchy in terms of keywords, since it will be executed whether control flow change keywords (``return``, ``continue``, or ``break``) are present or not; if there are, ``finally``'s suite will be executed "on the way out" of the ``try`` structure.
 For example:

   ```py
     def foo():